-Schools can include performance on an external exam as part of a final course grade; however, the score should not count as an all-or-none scale for meeting or failing to meet a specific predetermined criterion.
-If an external exam is utilized in grading, the external exam should count no more than 10% of the grade and the assignment of points is on a sliding scale based on performance on the examination.
+Schools can include performance on an external exam as part of a final course grade; however, the score [shall] not count as an all-or-none scale for meeting or failing to meet a specific predetermined criterion.
+If an external exam is utilized in grading, the external exam should count no more than 10% of the grade and the assignment of points is on a sliding scale based on performance on the examination. www.ncbon.com